CrowdNotifier/libcrowdnotifier/lib/README.md

 All methods in libcrowdnotifier are as close as possible to the methods in the white paper.
 This allows easy verification of the scheme.

+## Documentation

+The documentation can be found on https://crowdnotifier.github.io/libcrowdnotifier

 ## Run the tests

 To run the tests, type the following: